Directors: Nancy Blanning / Leslie Burchell-Fox, MSEd

 Please visit our Faculty page to read bios of our Early Childhood program directors and faculty.

-The Completion Track is intended to serve Waldorf early childhood educators with both significant experience and prior, relevant coursework.
-Candidates must have a minimum of 5 years of lead-teaching experience in a WECAN-affiliated Waldorf setting, and 200+ hours of relevant coursework.
-This coursework may include, but is not limited to, trainings such as Waldorf Elementary Teacher Education, LifeWays, Sophia’s Hearth, or Foundation Studies, and should include studies in these categories:
+The Completion Track is intended to serve Waldorf early childhood educators with both significant experience and relevant prior coursework.
+Candidates must have a minimum of 5 consecutive years of lead-teaching experience in a WECAN-affiliated Waldorf setting.
+They must also have already successfully completed 200 hours of relevant coursework through a variety of workshops, conferences, courses, guided studies, and/or programs delivered by WECAN- or AWSNA-affiliated institutions either in person or in real-time virtual classrooms.

 - Arts for the educator

-You must be actively working in a Waldorf early childhood setting both at the time of your application and during your enrollment in our program.
-A high school diploma is required.
+You must be actively working in a Waldorf early childhood setting both at the time of your application and during your enrollment in our program (with exceptions for sabbaticals).
+A high school diploma is required for admission.

 A completed application consists of:

-- Two letters of recommendation.
-Letters should be sent from the recommenders directly to the Sunbridge Institute Admissions Office
+- Two letters of recommendation (accompanied, if required, by signed letter of recommendation forms) sent by your recommender directly to the Sunbridge Institute Admissions Office

 Sunbridge Institute Office of Admissions